Green @ Uncle Bo Bo's Fish & Grits—a Novella, by S.B. Middlebrook

 “The way you went around,” she went on.
 “Eating from every unsanitary box at every table.
 It was … disgusting; just horrible … for me, thinking you could get sick or get food poisoning or something.”

-“I know the people who cooked the food I ate,” Ford said knowing they weren’t really discussing food, food safety or cleanliness.
+“I know all the people who cooked the food I ate,” Ford said knowing they weren’t really discussing food, food safety or cleanliness.
 “That was my childhood church, Ursula.
 I’ve known those people all my life.
 You think I’d eat food if I didn’t think it was clean or safe?
-There were four big refrigerators in the kitchen, and It's February, and they still kept the air conditioning as low as it could go in that dining room for the stuff that was left on counters, until it was time to eat.
+There were four big refrigerators in that kitchen.
+It's February, Ursula, and they still kept the air conditioning as low as it could go in that dining room for the stuff that was left on counters.
+Until it was time to eat.
+So stop complaining.
 There was nothing wrong with any of that food.”

 “And now,” she said, ignoring his comments, “and now, we’re here, in this … place.”